CharcoalStyles/questing-puzzles-flx/worklog.md

 Added ability to add an ease function to the target effect states from within a script.
 This was to make the fireball spell work as it did before the transition to the new scripting system.

-I also added new optional args to the `DamageEnemy` effect script for the `explosion` and `trailType` arguments.
+I also added new optional args to the `Damage_Enemy` effect script for the `explosion` and `trailType` arguments.
 Originally since this effect was only used for the fireball spell, the trail and explosion were hard coded.

 Finally, I adjusted the particle effect for the heal spell to spawn a bit closer to the size of the text.